Pink October. Cancer, prevention, and screening

 🌺 Breast cancer and all the others…

-- Uterine cancer is a cancer of the endometrium.
+- Uterine body cancer is a cancer of the endometrium.
 A uterine fibroid is a benign tumor, also called a myoma or fibromyoma, that forms in the uterus.
 1 in 3 women will experience a uterine fibroid in her lifetime.

 Don’t forget to pin this article 😉